-ORT History is a 130 years journey, spent focusing on improving people lives around the world, through education.
+For over 130 years ORT has been focused on improving people’s lives around the world through education.

 ORT began in Russia in 1880 to help impoverished Jews to acquire skills that would enable them to become self-sufficient.

-During the course of a remarkable 135 years, spanning revolutions and wars, ORT has endured and grown through its ability to adapt to change.
+During the course of a remarkable 130 years and more, spanning revolutions and wars, ORT has endured and grown through its ability to adapt to change.

 ORT today provides skills-training and self-help projects throughout the world, using funds raised by its supporters, and matched by development agencies and national governments, to put people on the path to economic independence.